Hiren2001/me/README.md

 ## Getting Started

-To get started with the Geo Weather App, follow these steps:
+To get started with the Hiren Weather App, follow these steps:

-1. Clone the repository: `git clone https://github.com/Hiren2001/geo.git`
+1. Clone the repository: `git clone https://github.com/Hiren2001/me.git`

 2. Open `index.html` in a web browser.